shaozi/ldap-authentication/README.md

 * `userSearchBase`: The ldap base DN to search the user.
 Example: `dc=example,dc=com`
 * `usernameAttribute`: The ldap search equality attribute name corresponding to the user's username.
                        It will be used with the value in `username` to construct an ldap filter as `({attribute}={username})` to find the user and get user details in LDAP.
+                       In self authenticate mode (`userDn` and `userPassword` are provided, but not `adminDn` and `adminPassword`), if this value is not set, then authenticate will return true right after user bind succeed.
+No user details from LDAP search will be performed and returned.
                        Example: `uid`
 * `username`: The username to authenticate with.
 It is used together with the name in `usernameAttribute` to construct an ldap filter as `({attribute}={username})` to find the user and get user details in LDAP.
 Example: `some user input`